cultureamp/browser-testing/README.md

 ```
 ### Environment Variables

 Visual tests run against an API which is accessible via a password.
-Please set your environment variable VISUAL_DROID_PASSWORD.
-The value for the password can be retrieved from LastPass.
+Please set your environment variables URL_VISUAL_DROID and VISUAL_DROID_PASSWORD.
+The values for these can be retrieved from LastPass.

 ```
 export VISUAL_DROID_PASSWORD=password
+export URL_VISUAL_DROID=http://url.com
 ```

 For visual tests that run in browserstack(IE/Edge/Safari), we need browserstack user and password.
 Please set your environment variables BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY.
 Those can also be retrieved from LastPass